-- C02 systems maximum pressure is 35psi - Mixed gas systems maximum pressure is 45psi
+- C02 systems maximum pressure is 35 PSI 45 PSI - Mixed gas systems maximum pressure is 45 PSI

-11.1.8 Outlet Records to be maintained
+11.1.3 Outlet Records to be Maintained

-Every dispense pressure system must display a cellar record card
+Every dispense pressure system must display a cellar record card.

-The responsible person representing the Account, must sign and retain their copy of the BBPA booklet "Instructions for the safe operation of gas pressure systems used in the dispensing of beers and lagers" Signing the booklet transfers the responsibilities that may be transferred, from the user of the system to the owner of the system (see page 13 of the booklet)
+The responsible person representing the account must sign and retain their copy of the BBPA booklet "Instructions for the safe operation of gas pressure systems used in the dispensing of beers and lagers".

+Signing the booklet transfers the responsibilities that may be transferred, from the user of the system to the owner of the system (see page 13 of the booklet).

-A copy of the certificate(Hard Copy or Electronic) is sent to the owner of the system or their designated service provider.
+A copy of the certificate is recorded with the owner of the system or their designated service provider.